TobbenTM/TM-ServerMonitor/README.md

 ### Configuration

 You will find a "config.py" file with all options.
 It should be easy enough to figure out what most of it is based on my configuration.

+### Running

+Run using `python monitor.py`.
+Note that on linux you may have to run as root for python to be able to ping.

 ## Todo